Skipity/v0-plum-candy-website/Plum Candy chapter 1.md

 “That’s why I stuck up the joint,” Bennet finally coughed up.
 “My fiancée... they said she looked too pretty for the gal of a broke mug like me.
 Promised to make the world right if I didn’t pony up by tonight.
 I couldn’t let that happen.
 I just couldn’t\!”

 “Hmm,” was all Lawson Wright replied, a look of skepticism on his face.

-Noelan pulled the car up to a charming two-story building, its rustic face a warm welcome to weary travelers.
+Noelan pulled the car into the long driveway when he found the sign and drove on until he saw it.

+The Pine Ridge Inn: two stories of raw pine stacked like a lumber baron’s after-hours binge.

 “I’ll wait here with our guest,” Lawson said.
 “You go book us a room.”

 Glaring coldly at Bennet in the backseat, Noelan said, “Alright.
 Stay put.
 Got it, knucklehead?”

-Noelan stepped out and the autumn breeze wafted through the air, rustling the trees that lined the street.

-The Pine Ridge Inn: three stories of raw pine stacked like a lumber baron’s after-hours binge.
-Rolling up, its silhouette had loomed frontier-old, but now, the corners still bleeding sap, the sniff said otherwise.
+Noelan stepped out.
+The crunch of leaves under boots punctuated an eerie stillness that blanketed Pine Ridge.
+Rolling up, the Inn’s silhouette had loomed frontier-old, but up close, with the logs still bleeding sap, the sniff said otherwise.

-The crunch of leaves under boots punctuated the eerie stillness that blanketed Pine Ridge.
-As he stepped inside, the scent of wood polish and something floral greeted him.
+Inside felt warm and cozy: a fire going, wood polish, something floral like lilac... maybe.
 Behind a counter stood a man in his mid-forties, his friendly face creased with laugh lines that spoke of a life well-lived.
 Despite his genial appearance, Noelan noted the man’s broad shoulders and the hint of muscle beneath his rolled-up sleeves.

 “Welcome to Pine Ridge Inn.”
 His voice flowed.
 His eyes pierced.
 The chair creaked and groaned as the innkeeper rose.
 “What brings you to our neck of the woods?”